Coxwell Entrance Closure

 Eric Tripp

 Eric Tripp is the retired President of BMO Capital Markets, following a career that began when he joined Burns Fry Limited in 1983.
-He is an Advisory Board Member of Connor Clark and Lunn Financial Group (CCL) and the Investment Management Corporation of Ontario (IMCO).
-He is also a former director of the TMX Group.
-Eric was the Founder and Executive Sponsor of the BMO Capital Markets Diversity Council and he remains engaged in diversity issues through the Advisory Board of Women in Capital Markets.
+He is an Advisory Board Member of Connor Clark Financial Group and CDIC(Canada Deposit Insurance Corporation).
+He is also a Board Member of IMCO(Investment Management Corporation of Ontario), Branksome Hall Foundation and a former Board Member of TMX Group.
+Eric was the Founder and Executive Sponsor of the BMO Capital Markets Diversity Council and he remains engaged in diversity issues through the Advisory Board of Versify(formerly Women in Capital Markets).
+His family members are active philanthropists and he received the Queen’s Diamond Jubilee Medal in 2012 for his community engagement.

-He and his family are active philanthropists and he received the Queen’s Diamond Jubilee Medal in 2012 for his community engagement.
-Eric is the former Chair of the Michael Garron Hospital.
+Eric is the former Chair of the Michael Garron Hospital Board.
 He joined the Michael Garron Hospital Foundation Board in 2016 and was appointed Chair in 2017.

 Natasha vandenHoven